-In reaching our classification decision, we considered written information submitted by the appellant and her agency and information obtained during telephone interviews with the appellant and her supervisor.
-As required by law, we classified the position based upon the duties, responsibilities, and qualification requirements as compared to the criteria specified in the appropriate OPM classification standards and guidelines (sections 5106, 5107, and 5112 of title 5, United States Code).
+The appellant believes that her position supports a higher grade level, in part, because she fills in for the unit commander's secretary when that person is out of the office.
+However, duties performed only in another employee's absence cannot be considered in determining the grade of a position (The Classifier's Handbook, chapter 5).
+As required by law, we classified the appellant's position based upon the currently assigned duties, responsibilities, and qualification requirements as compared with the criteria specified in the appropriate OPM classification standards and guidelines (sections 5106, 5107, and 5112 of title 5, United States Code).